AI4Finance-Foundation/ElegantRL/docs/source/algorithms/double_dqn.rst

 Double DQN
 ==========

 `Double Deep Q-Network (Double DQN) <https://arxiv.org/abs/1509.06461>`_ is one of the most important extensions of vanilla DQN.
-It resolves the issue of overestimation in vanilla DQN by a simple trick: decoupling the max operation in the target into action selection and action evaluation.
+It resolves the issue of overestimation in vanilla DQN by a simple trick: decoupling the max operation in the target into **action selection** and **action evaluation**.

 Without having to introduce additional networks, we use the Q-network to select the best next action among all the available next actions and use the target network to evaluate its Q-value.
 Similar to DQN implementation, this implementation supports the following extensions: